bowman2001/perplexdoc/content/doc/overview/markdown/index.md

 weight: 5
 ---

-This article contains samples of the extended CommonMark syntax to show the CSS layout of the rendered HTML.
+This article contains samples of the extended CommonMark syntax to give a quick impression of the layout.
 {.p-first}
 <!--more-->